 vs

 *Includes 1 Independent caucusing with GOP.
 5 seats currently vacant (CA-01, CA-14, TX-23, FL-20, GA-13).
 The president’s party has lost House seats in 18 of the last 20 midterms.
 Democrats have overperformed in every special election since January 2025 — including a Michigan state Senate pickup on May 5.
-Generic ballot average: Dems +6 (FiftyPlusOne, May 23); Data for Progress (May 15–18) has Dems +8.
-Record-high 58 Republican retirements (vs. 22 Democratic) — the second-most House retirements in a single cycle since 1992.
-Cook House summary (May 13): 184 Solid D, 188 Solid R, 23 Likely/Lean D, 22 Likely/Lean R.
+Generic ballot: Dems +6 (FiftyPlusOne, May 23); Data for Progress had Dems +8 (May 18).
+As of May 2026, 56 House members had announced their retirement — 36 Republicans vs. 22 Democrats — the second-most House retirements in a single cycle since 1992.
+Including 14 Senate retirements, the total congressional departure count of 71 is the highest this century.
+Cook House summary (May 13): 184 Solid D, 188 Solid R, 23 Likely/Lean D, 22 Likely/Lean R. Polymarket traders gave Democrats an 81–83% chance of taking the House and Republicans a 56% chance of holding the Senate as of mid-June.

 National Environment